-Syphilis: Syphilis is easily passed on to your unborn child and is likely to cause fatal infections.
-Untreated infants can be born premature or develop problems in multiple organs, including eyes, ears, heart, skin, and bones.
+Syphilis: Syphilis is easily passed on to the fetus and is likely to cause fatal infections.
+Untreated fetuses can be born premature or develop problems in multiple organs, including eyes, ears, heart, skin and bones.

-Treatment: Your healthcare provider will likely prescribe antibiotics to you during pregnancy to reduce the risk of transmission to your baby.
+Treatment: Your healthcare provider will likely prescribe antibiotics to you during pregnancy to reduce the risk of transmission to the fetus.

-Trichomonas Vaginalis: This is a parasite that causes vaginal discharge.
-If left untreated, babies can be premature and have low birth weight.
+Trichomonas vaginalis: This is a parasite that causes vaginal discharge.
+If left untreated, babies can be premature and have low birth weights.

 Treatment: This infection is easily treatable with antibiotics.

-Here are some basic steps you can take to help protect yourself from STDs:
+Here are some basic steps you can take to help protect yourself from STIs: